Criteria to look for in a home care agency

 There are many things to look at in choosing the best agency to meet your needs.
 First, you’ll want to talk with your cancer care team and figure out which services you’ll need.
 Then you can find agencies that offer those services.
 Ask the agencies you are looking into about their accreditation, licensing, and certification.
 You’ll also want to learn about the quality of cancer care, type of experience with providing cancer care services, and the skills and training of staff.

-There are a number of questions you might ask when you’re looking at a home care service.
+Here are some of the things you might ask about when looking at a home care agency.

-To find a Medicare-approved home health agency, you can go online at www.medicare.gov.
+To find a Medicare-approved home health agency, go online at www.medicare.gov.
 Click the top right tab called “Forms, Help, & Resources.”
-Then, under “I want to find,” click “Home health services.”
-This helpful search tool, called “Home Health Compare,” gives you names, addresses, and phone numbers of nearby agencies.
+You can find names, addresses, and phone numbers of nearby agencies.
 You can also look at quality measures, patient/family survey results, and compare the home care agencies you select.

 Does the agency have written statements that list services (including cancer care services), eligibility requirements, costs and payment procedures, staff job descriptions, and malpractice and liability insurance?
 Ask that they send you any brochures or other information they can share about their services.